ndjinga/CoreFlows/README.md

 - `cd cdmath_build `

 Then run the commands
-- `cmake ../cdmath-masterc/ -DCMAKE_INSTALL_PREFIX=../cdmath_install -DCMAKE_BUILD_TYPE=Release -DCDMATH_WITH_PYTHON=ON -DCDMATH_WITH_PETSC=ON`
+- `cmake ../cdmath-master/ -DCMAKE_INSTALL_PREFIX=../cdmath_install -DCMAKE_BUILD_TYPE=Release -DCDMATH_WITH_PYTHON=ON -DCDMATH_WITH_PETSC=ON`
 - `make install`

 By default, CDMATH will compile a new sequential installation of PETSc.
-If an installation of PETSc (version 3.4 or later) is already available in the system, it is possible to save time by setting the environment variables PETSC_DIR and PETSC_ARCH to the appropriate values as can be found in petscversion.h.
+If an installation of PETSc (version 3.4 or later) is already available in the system, it is possible to save time by first setting the environment variables PETSC_DIR and PETSC_ARCH to the appropriate values as can be found in petscconf.h, and then run the above cmake command.

 Download and compilation of CoreFlows
 ---------------------------------------------